tanbiralam/RepoDoc-AI-Readme-Generator/README.md

     yarn dev
 6.  **Access the application:** Open [http://localhost:3000](http://localhost:3000) in your browser.

 7.  **Verification:** After installation, sign in with one of the available methods and verify that you can fetch repositories from your GitHub account.
 Check your Supabase project to ensure users are being authenticated correctly.
+Examine the logs for any errors during startup or authentication.

 ## 💻 Usage